 I thought you should know about bugs, but the real reason I'm here today is to talk to you about helpful and harmful insects.
 I'll start with the bad news.
 You already know that some plant-eating insects cause major crop damage.
 5 Leafcutter ants can strip the leaves from an orange grove in one night.
 A swarm of locusts, or large grasshoppers, can strip large areas of grassland in just a few hours.
 Fruit flies are orchard pests as well.
 The larvae of many moths, flies, bugs, beetles, and weevils are pests.
 The Colorado potato beetle is another example of an insect that damages crops.
-6 something that causes major damage or harm? (destructive) 6 [Show Image Cards 16 (Potatoes)
+6 damage or harm? (destructive) 6 [Show Image Cards 16 (Potatoes) and 17 (Potato Beetles).]
+Adults and larvae eat the leaves of the potato plant.
+Damaged plants can't produce as many potatoes.

-5 What is the word used to describe
+5 What is the word used to describe something that causes major